 Traditionally celebrated as a Harvest Festival, this a long-held tradition dates back to the Tang dynasty (from around 600AD), and was traditionally a harvest festival.
 This occasion shared a dual function, as it meant that many family members working away from home had a chance to return home to their extended family for the holiday.
 At the time, people would gather to make offerings of food and drink to the moon Goddess, Chang’e, paying their respect, and giving thanks for the crops harvested during the year.
 Legend has it that Chang’e blesses her worshippers with beauty, so people lit lanterns in her honour (and to make sure that she could see them clearly from the sky).

-Mid-Autumn is about being grateful for what you have, your relationships and your fortunes.
-A feel-good holiday, our favourite type!
+The holiday is a time to be grateful for what you have, your relationships and your fortunes.
+A refreshing, feel-good holiday – our favourite type.

 Throughout Hong Kong, you’ll find lanterns strung about ready to celebrate Mid-Autumn Festival.
 As you may or may not know, Hong Kong is never one to shy away from celebrating local customs on a grand scale.
 There are several ways you can bring your family out to join in the revelry of this festival.
-Here are a few places you can check out!
+Here are a few places to check out…

 The Tai Hang Fire Dragon Dance